Skip to content

 FileSystemObject

-Alternatively you can can access the file system using the FileSystemObject.
+Alternatively, you can access the file system using the FileSystemObject.

 http://msdn.microsoft.com/en-us/library/aa242706(v=vs.60).aspx